arwarrington/arwarrington/README.md

 - 👋 Hi, I’m Austin (@arwarrington)
-- 👀 I’m interested in data cleaning & analysis, automation, and making cool visualizations ^.^
+- 👀 I’m interested in data munging, mapping, entry-level ML & policy analysis.
-- 🌱 I’m currently learning R, sharpening my SQL and trying to be a more mindful human.
+- 🌱 I’m currently learning how to build maps in R and be a more mindful human.

 <!---